-The Company is categorized as a Class 2 Investment Firm and it is required to hold €150K of initial capital, set in accordance with Article 14 of the IFR and Article 9 of the IFD.
+The Company is categorized as a Class 2 Investment Firm and it is required to hold €150k of initial capital, set in accordance with Article 14 of the IFR and Article 9 of the IFD.

-This Report has been prepared in accordance with the IFR and the IFD as well as the relevant provisions of the Law 165(I)/2021 "The Prudential Supervisions for Investment Firms Law of 2021" (the "Law") and the Law 164(I)/2021, amending Law 97(I)/2021, "The Capital Adequacy Investment Firms Law of 2021".
+The Report has been prepared in accordance with the new regulatory regime for investment firms the European Parliament has adopted, the IFR and the IFD as well as the relevant provisions of the Law 165(I)/2021 "The Prudential Supervisions for Investment Firms Law of 2021" (the "Law") and the Law 164(I)/2021, amending Law 97(I)/2021, "The Capital Adequacy Investment Firms Law of 2021".